 Netflix has long had the edge over Amazon when it comes to TV: it snapped up the rights to stream Breaking Bad and it's commissioned critically acclaimed shows such as Orange Is The New Black and House of Cards.

 That brings us to one of the things we really hate about Amazon's offering: Prime Instant Video sits alongside the non-Prime Instant Video service, which is video on demand and isn't included in your membership.
-It's very frustrating to see programmes in the listings without the blue Prime logo.
+It's very frustrating to see programs in the listings without the blue Prime logo.

-It's important to know that both services regularly prune their catalogues, usually because the deals with the content owners have expired.
+It's important to know that both services regularly prune their catalogs, usually because the deals with the content owners have expired.
 Don't assume that a title that's there today will still be there in a few months' time.